pivotal/docs-tap/tap-gui/configurator/building.hbs.md

-# Build your Customized Tanzu Developer Portal with Configurator
+# Build your customized Tanzu Developer Portal with Configurator

 This topic tells you how to build your customized Tanzu Developer Portal with Configurator.